Alem/miniMVC/README.md

 miniMVC - A light-weight PHP MVC framework.
 ===============================================
-(c) Alemmedia - Alemmedia.com
+(c) Alem - Alemmedia.com

 DESCRIPTION
 ---------------

-miniMVC is a simple MVC framework for PHP designed to provide a minimalist, bare-bones base for your own specific application/framework giving you the freedom to hack your way to the rest.
+miniMVC is an MVC framework for PHP designed to provide a simple base for application developement, giving you the freedom to hack your way to the rest.

-It features URI-routing, a parameterized query builder, an MVC scaffold generator, automated 'lazy-loading' of models/views/modules, extension by third-party modules/classes, and built-in bootstrap integration for agile front-end development.

-To view miniMVC's request routing and processing, take a look at the image located in: public_html/media/img/miniMVC.jpg
+It features:
+* Clean, documented, object-oriented code
+* URI-routing
+* Search engine friendly URLs
+* A parameterized query builder
+* A template-based MVC scaffold generator
+* Automated 'lazy-loading' of models/views/modules
+* Multiple application hosting
+* Templating support
+* Extension by third-party modules/classes,
+* Built-in bootstrap and jQuery integration for agile front-end development

 SETUP